Eskdale Valley

 Eskdale Retreat sits in the middle of a great big outdoor adventure playground!
 It’s a great base for a tremendous number of outdoors adventures – for all age groups and abilities.
 You can enjoy canoeing, kayaking, stand-up paddle boarding, rock climbing, archery, raft building, ghyll scrambling & canyoning and so much more!

-We are lucky to have West Lake Adventures just a short cycle (or drive) up the valley from Eskdale Retreat.
+We are lucky to have Path to Adventure locally.
 We can highly recommend them.
+Fancy ghyll scrambling, canyoning, canoeing, abseiling, paddle boarding, kayaking, rock climbing, dark sky watching, bushcraft, raft building, archery or guided walks and scrambles?
 With enough notice, they can organise as many adventures as you can take!

 Step outside the door at Eskdale Retreat and you will find a huge number of quiet lanes, bridleways, foot paths and high mountain routes to explore.
 From easy flat meandering paths along the river to some of the most challenging and exciting hikes in the Lake District and England, there is no better base for your adventure than Eskdale Retreat.